-The 'Sim\template' worksheet allows users to consider changes to the industry in terms of:
+The 'Sim_template' worksheet allows users to consider changes to the industry in terms of:

-- changes to the level and structure of fares - changes in the number of peak and standard licences - changes in the costs of operating taxi services, and - changes in demand.
+- ▼ changes to the level and structure of fares since 2012/13 - changes in the number of peak availability and unrestricted licences each year from 2012/13 to 2017/18 - annual average changes over time to the costs of operating taxi services, and - annual average changes over time to demand for taxi services from external sources.

-When the user changes the inputs (the green cells on the 'Sim\template' worksheet) and runs the model, the model calculates a new equilibrium using the changed inputs and the equations set out above.
-The 'Model outputs by shift' table at row 51 on the 'Sim\template' worksheet shows the estimated outputs on a per shift basis.
+When the user changes the inputs (the green cells on the 'Sim_template' worksheet) and runs the model, the model calculates a new equilibrium using the changed inputs and the equations set out above.
+The 'Model outputs by shift' table at row 51 on the 'Sim_template' worksheet shows the estimated outputs on a per shift basis.

-The 'Sim\template' worksheet also compares the outputs from the simulated scenario to the outputs from the base model in the 'Comparison of simulation to baseline' table at N14:T29.
+The 'Sim_template' worksheet also compares the outputs from the simulated scenario to the outputs from the base model in the 'Comparison of simulation to baseline' table at N14:T29.